HELP CENTER

 Note that while QOZ regulations allow for depreciation to be utilized to shelter, or offset, distributions of operating cash flow, investors who remain in the fund for at least 10 years before redeeming will receive a 100% step-up in basis upon redeeming from the fund.
 Accordingly, investors will not be subject to depreciation recapture upon redeeming so long as they do not redeem before being in the fund for at least 10 years.

-What happens if an investor chooses to redeem from Origin QOZ Fund III prior to being in the fund for at least 10 years?
+What happens if an investor chooses to redeem from Origin QOZ Fund III sooner than 10 years?

 If an investor chooses to redeem before being invested for at least 10 years, they may not realize any or all of the potential tax benefits offered by the QOZ investment.
-In addition, investors who redeem from Origin’s QOZ fund before 10 years would be subject to the equivalent of an “early redemption” penalty, which functions as a discount to the NAV of their account upon redemption.
+In addition, they would be subject to the equivalent of an early redemption penalty, which functions as a discount to the NAV of their account upon redemption.
 Refer to the Summary of Principal terms in the fund’s PPM for additional details regarding investor redemption and the discount schedule for investor redemptions made before 10 years.

 Tax Considerations

-What are the tax benefits an eligible investor can receive by making an investment in a QOF?
+What tax benefits can an eligible investor receive by investing in a Qualified Opportunity Fund?

-Has each U.S. state also conformed to the Federal QOZ regulations for purposes of state taxes?
+Has each U.S. state also conformed to federal QOZ regulations for purposes of state taxes?

 What is the 180-day eligibility window to make a QOZ investment?